Is It Safe to Eat Fish During Pregnancy?

 Environmental Protection Agency

 (EPA) website.
-If you want to keep tabs on how much mercury you are consuming when you eat any kind of seafood, you can find a mercury thermometer on the
+If you want to keep tabs on how much mercury you are consuming when you eat any kind of seafood, you can find details on the

 Environmental Protection Agency